AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 The shadow wound Alex up with his long  arms and splayed him like I stood in the real world.
 His shirt ripped from his body and tentacles of fire and ice, air and water formed above Alex.
 He tried to scream but couldn't.
 His eyes were wide and his mouth gagged with the shadows own form.

 It was a fast reaction, the fastest I'd ever moved and the first I had ever formed fire willingly.
 I was afraid of the fire, always afraid, but Alex...
-He was my friend and I would save him, and Mr. Garrett wouldn't hurt him.
+He was my friend, and Mr. Garrett wouldn't hurt him.
 I wove with quickness and clarity.
 The massive ball of fire flew across the space and shattered into a thousand pieces.
 The shock of my achievement knocked me out of the dream.

 I fell to my knees as Mr. Garrett sat still in his chair beside me.
 I begged.
 "No.  Please don't hurt, Alex.
 I'll do anything - everything."
 I asked and pleaded over and over again clutching Mr. Garrett's pant leg, but he wasn't listening to me.